 Marcos Ramirez ERRE’s Is All That it Proves, 2015, was created for Murals of La Jolla, in San Diego.
 Murals of La Jolla is a project started in 2010 by The Athenaeum and the La Jolla Community Foundation.
 It commissions artists to create work to be displayed on buildings around La Jolla.
 Information on his current mural for the project can be found here and a map of all the murals can be found here.

-From the Murals of La Jolla website regarding this work-
+From the Murals of La Jolla website about the work-

 Marcos Ramirez ERRE’s mural, All That it Proves, is a strongly stated, critical stance on what we perceive as the truth.
 He employs Thomas Paine’s famous quote as both a linguistic and visual exploration of the human condition and a challenge against long standing rhetoric.
 Paine’s quote is about understanding that our opinion is only that, our opinion.
 And our opinion is not necessarily the “truth”, while at the same time it may be.
 The piece deviates from its most obvious reference towards eyesight and becomes about another kind of vision, the kind of vision you perceive through common sense.
 True to his form as humanitarian artist, Is All That It Proves, exemplifies the notion that now, more than ever, we need to embrace tolerance and learn to respect individuals who chose to think in a way different than we do.